 - Paid plans are on the expensive side

-Datawrapper is an excellent choice for data visualizations for news sites.
+Datawrapper is one of the best tools for data visualizations for news sites.
 Despite the price tag, the features Datawrapper includes for news-specific visualization make it worth it.

 Those apps include NVD3, which offers reusable charts for D3.js; Plotly’s Chart Studio, which also allows designers to create WebGL and other charts; and Ember Charts, which also uses the Ember.js framework.